-Some fuse boxes may appear to have adequate electrical service, but this can be the result of tampering from previous homeowners.
+Some fuse boxes may appear to have adequate electrical service, but this can result from tampering from previous homeowners.
 For example, it's easy to install a 30-amp fuse on a 15-amp circuit.
 This enables the homeowner to draw more power on a single circuit than was intended by the manufacturer and thus can be a fire hazard.
-Unfortunately many new homeowners have no way of knowing if this has been done to their fuse box in the past, and may continue to use fuses that allow too much electricity to pass through a single circuit.
+Unfortunately, many new homeowners have no way of knowing if this has been done to their fuse box in the past and may continue to use fuses that allow too much electricity to pass through a single circuit.

 What Are the Signs That Your Fuse Box is Overloaded?

 Signs that your fuse box is overloaded include: